tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ## Democratic BFT

 This is a deterministic Byzantine consensus algorithm that relies on a new weak coordinator.
-This protocol is implemented in the Red Belly Block chain and is said to achieve 30 000 transactions/second on Amazon Cloud Trials [[36]], Through the coupling with an optimized variant of the reduction of multivalve to binary consensus from Ben-Or et al., the Democratic Byzantine Fault Tolerant (DBFT) consensus algorithm was generated which terminates in 4 message delays in the good case, when all non-faulty processes propose the same value. [[17]]
+This protocol is implemented in the Red Belly Block chain and is said to achieve 30 000 transactions/second on Amazon Cloud Trials [[36]], Through the coupling with an optimized variant of the reduction of multivalve to binary consensus from Ben-Or et al., the Democratic BFT (DBFT) consensus algorithm was generated which terminates in 4 message delays in the good case, when all non-faulty processes propose the same value. [[17]]

 The term weak coordinator is used to describe the ability of the algorithm to terminate in the presence of a faulty or slow coordinator unlike previous algorithms that do not have the ability to terminate.
 The fundamental idea here is to allow processes to complete asynchronous rounds as soon as they receive a threshold of messages, instead of having to wait for a message from a coordinator that may be slow.

 The resulting algorithm assumes partial synchrony, is resilience optimal, time optimal and does not require signatures.

-Moving away from the impossibility of solving consensus in asynchronous message systems, where processes can be faulty or *Byzantine*, the technic of randomization or additional synchrony is adopted.
+Moving away from the impossibility of solving consensus in asynchronous message systems, where processes can be faulty or *Byzantine*, the technique of randomization or additional synchrony is adopted.

 Randomized algorithms can use per-process "local" coins or a shared *common coin* to solve consensus probabilistically among *n* processes despite $t<n/3$ Byzantine processes.
 When based on local coins, the existing algorithms converge *O(n*<sup>2.5</sup>*)* expected time.